The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 - The Differential Fluids are known for their high density, assuring the entire gear system is lubricated.

-- The differential oil has higher strength for temperature, which helps in heat transfer to the gear train through coolant.
+- The differential oil has higher temperature strength, which helps heat transfer to the gear train through coolant.

-The transmission fluid is used particularly for the automatic transmission, the counterpart is not suitable for the automatic transmission.
+The transmission fluid is used particularly for automatic transmission, and the counterpart is unsuitable for automatic transmission.